Kanga language

-Kanga is a Kadu language spoken in Kordofan.
+Kanga is a Nilo-Saharan language of the Kadu branch spoken in South Kordofan, Sudan.

-Kufo, Abu Sinun, Chiroro, Krongo Abdullah, and Kanga proper are dialects.

 The Kufa-Lima dialect is spoken in Bilenya, Dologi, Lenyaguyox, Lima, Kilag, Kufa, Mashaish, and Toole villages, with Toole as the central village.

 A preliminary grammar of the Kufa-Lima variety (termed "Kufo") has been published recently.

+A phonological description of the Kufa-Lima variety (termed "Kufo") has been developed, and the vowel inventory has been investigated with acoustic phonetic evidence.